I’m excited to introduce another extraordinary mom who cares for her child with special needs.

 With the strength that God gives us, we manage to care for Hailey despite the challenges. “

-Is Hailey attending therapies at present?
+Is Hailey having therapies at present?

 ” No, Hailey has not undergone any therapy.
 It was always our desire to let her have therapies, but because we live in the province, with no available therapist, we’re just happy how she is developing on her own.